 'Empowered women lead the world'

-The 2017 Blacktown City Woman of the Year winner Elfa Moraitakis with finalists Tharshine Vimalan, Kylie Smith, Gladyss Panoncillo, Maryam Zahid and Harinder Kaur.
-The words of Elfa Moraitakis were a message for all women as she accepted the Blacktown City Woman of the Year Award yesterday.
+The Blacktown Woman of the Year winner Elfa Moraitakis with finalists Tharshine Vimalan, Kylie Smith, Gladyss Panoncillo, Maryam Zahid and Harinder Kaur.
+These words of Elfa Moraitakis were a message for all women as she accepted the Blacktown Woman of the Year award.

 Comments